 What is the Role of the Hair Follicle?

 For someone wanting to grow a healthy head of hair, it can be important to know the purpose and function of a hair follicle.
 This vital structure produces and holds a strand of hair in place on the skin.
-The guide below will answer the question, “What is the role of the hair follicle?”
+Take a look below to learn more about role of the hair follicle?

-- The Influence of Hair Follicles on Properties of Hair
+- The Influence of Hair Follicles on Hair Properties

 - What Causes Hair Follicles to Die?

 - How Do You Stimulate Hair Follicles to Grow?

 - What is the White Bulb Around Shedding Hair?

 A hair follicle is a tunnel-shaped structure grounded in the deep dermal tissue, extending up to the outer layer of skin.
 The average depth of the follicle on the scalp is 4.16mm.
 The base of this structure is held in place by sebaceous glands and the arrector pili muscle (responsible for making your hairs stand on end).